ugbodagadave/Travel-Agent/how-it-works.md

     *   Meanwhile, the `search_flights_task` function runs independently in its own thread.
 2.  **Execution:** The task's code executes:
     *   It calls the Amadeus API to get IATA codes.
-    *   It calls the Amadeus API again to perform the live flight search.
+    *   It calls the Amadeus API again to perform the live flight search, passing the user's selected travel class.
 This can take several seconds without affecting the main application.
     *   For each flight offer returned, it makes an additional call to the Amadeus API to look up the full airline name from its `carrierCode`.
 3.  **Proactive Response:**
-    *   Once the search is complete, the background thread formats the flight offers into a user-friendly list, now including the airline name.
+    *   Once the search is complete, the background thread formats the flight offers into a user-friendly list, now including the airline name and travel class.
     *   It then connects directly to the Telegram API and sends the results as a **new, proactive message** to the user.
 4.  **Final State Update:** The thread updates the user's state in Redis to `FLIGHT_SELECTION` and saves the flight offers to their session.